coldsleepingcreature/OakRidge1/README.md

-This is the README for the creative web environment.
+This is the README for 3D web experience project.

-This is a work in progress and will be updated hopefully in the future.